 Your driveway may look smoother in some areas than in others because of the makeup of asphalt.
 Asphalt has various sizes of stone, sand, liquid asphalt, and other ingredients which cause a varied texture of surface.
 Also, driveway areas that have been raked and spread with hand tools may appear different texture from those spread by machine.
 Although every effort is made to remove and kill any grass, weeds and dandelions before your driveway is paved, they sometimes have very deep roots.
 If any should push up through your driveway, please contact you’re paving contractor for instructions.
 They may suggest using a spot weed killer to simply correct this.

 Avoid getting gasoline, oil, diesel fuel anti-freeze, power steering and transmission fluid on your asphalt driveway.
 These chemicals will dilute the liquid asphalt in your driveway.
 Any holes left by these spills should be filled with a cold patch.
 Any hairline cracks that may be developed over the winter due to the concentration and expansion of the ground should be filled with crack filler or sealer.

 To preserve your new driveway, it is advisable to seal it after it has been paved.
 Unprotected driveways remain porous, dry out, become rough, and lose their life rapidly.
 This results in deterioration, ridges, and upheaval due to frost and freezing.
 Asphalt is also softened and broken up by gasoline, lube, oil, grease, road salts, and anti-freeze which drip from cars.
 Sealer protects asphalt with a coating that is impervious to these harmful elements and also fills and seals hairline cracks.
 Sealing too soon however may cause damage to your new driveway.

-Consult your paving/Sealing contractor for their recommendation on the best time to seal your driveway.
+Consult your paving company for their recommendation on the best time to seal your driveway.
 With a professional job and scheduled maintenance, you can preserve the life and beauty of your new driveway for many years to come.